moby/moby/docs/userguide/labels-custom-metadata.md

   cumbersome namespaces on the command-line.

-These are guidelines and Docker does not *enforce* them.
-Failing following these guidelines can result in conflicting labels.
-If you're building a tool that uses labels, you *should* use namespaces for your label keys.
+These are simply guidelines and Docker does not *enforce* them.
+However, for the benefit of the community, you *should* use namespaces for your label keys.

 ## Store structured data in labels

-Label values can contain any data type that can be stored as a string.
-For example, consider this JSON:
+Label values can contain any data type as long as it can be represented as a string.
+For example, consider this JSON document:

     {